Skip to main content

 Access from Profiles in COMET UI

 The report available from “Export to Excel”, described above, can be generated directly from the Comet UI.
-For any of the above-mentioned entities, the level Superuser can obtain the same Excel file by opening the entity-specific screen, clicking on Options, and selecting Audit Log.
+For any of the above-mentioned entities, the Superuser level can obtain the same Excel file by opening the entity-specific screen, clicking on Options, and selecting Audit Log.
 For example, if you are investigating changes made to a player’s date of birth or a recent registration, you can open the profile of this player, click on the Options button (located below the photo), and click on Audit Log.
-The same option is available on the profile of any Organization, Competition, Match, Disciplinary case or User.
+The same option is available on the profile of any Organization, Competition, Match, Disciplinary case, or User.

 Important Notes